 I’d bet on my uneducated guess that the majority of us don’t think our spouse will be unfaithful.
-I’ll double down on my hunch that those who do think infidelity could occur in their marriage think they know how they would react if their partner betrays them.
-And I’ll let it ride with the inkling that there is no way to know what you would actually do unless it happens to you.
+I’ll double down on my hunch that those who do think infidelity could occur in their marriage think they know how they’d react if their partner betrays them.
+And, I’ll let it ride with the inkling that there’s no way to know what you’d actually do unless it happens to you.
 Even then, your plan of action might be elusive, elastic and evolving at best.

-If you’re betrayed by your spouse, it’s likely you would fall into one of these camps:
+If betrayed, it’s likely you would fall into one of these camps:

 - Wounded but willing; to roll up your sleeves, pull the weeds, till the soil and try to reap a new harvest.

 - Broken and blindsided; initially dumbfounded and possibly devoid of direction for a time, but in all probability, headed to #1 or #2 above.

 My cabin was in camp number three.
 During couples counseling, while trying to work through the destruction and debris an affair leaves in its wake, our counselor asked me, “How did you miss it, Jodie?
 How did you not know about the affair?”
 It had happened about three years prior to us sitting across from her that day, and Erik had just told me about it a few weeks before.
 The question infuriated me and I nearly shouted my reply, “BECAUSE I TRUSTED HIM.”
 Full stop.